Azure/azure-rest-api-specs/documentation/test-scenario/references/TestDefinitionReference.md

 - **path**
   - **Type:** Required, JsonPointer

 Copy json property at specified path to another path.
-It works as a combination of remove followed by add.
 Array index is also supported and works as add/remove does.

 **Example of copy**
 ```